 Melasma / Skin Pigmentation

-Brighten the appearance of your skin pigmentation
+Reduce pigmentation – brighten the appearance of your skin

 What is Melasma?